-All values in (10) depend on sample location i',j' , which was omitted so far.
-Assuming the motion is consistent in local surrounding we minimize ∆ inside (2M+1)(2M+1) square window Ω centered in currently predicted point i,j:
+All values in Equation 10 [Ed.
+Check equation number] depend on the sample location i',j' , which was omitted from the notation so far.
+Assuming the motion is consistent in the local surrounding area, we minimize ∆ inside the (2M+1)(2M+1) square window Ω centered on the currently predicted point i,j, where M is equal to 2: